compasjs/compas/docs/getting-started.md

 the init will create a new subdirectory, else it will use the current directory for the name.

-> Note: On 0.0.10 template is broken :S

 There are a few commands available out of the box:

 - `yarn lbu generate`: Run the code generators, this has all core provided